alpersonalwebsite/react/01_2_JS-module-systems.md

                                                               ^^^^^^
 ```

-**What´s going on...?** Node uses `CommonJS` but we are utilizing `ES2015 modules` to "deal with our modules" (files).
+**What's going on...?** Node uses `CommonJS` but we are utilizing `ES2015 modules` to "deal with our modules" (files).

 There are several ways of solving this issue.
-Since we will resume this topic in the future, I´m picking the easiest one: `esm`
+Since we will resume this topic in the future, I'm picking the easiest one: `esm`

-1. Let´s init our project: `npm init -y`
+1. Let's init our project: `npm init -y`
 2. Install `esm`: `npm install --save esm`
 3. Create a new file as the `entrypoint` of our app.
 Example: `index.js`
 4. Add the following content to `index.js`